-Lodgement till is an overconsolidated (very dense), clay-rich, reddish brown deposit that is prevalent in the Upper Schoharie Creek and East Kill watersheds (Photo 2.5.8).
+This is an over-consolidated (very dense), clay-rich, reddish brown deposit that is prevalent in the Manor Kill (Photo 2.5.7).
 This hard-packed silty clay with embedded pebbles, cobbles and boulders forms a number of steep banks in the drainage basin.
-Its dense, consolidated character is distinguished from the looser assemblage of mixed sediment sizes (silty sand-boulder) that comprises melt-out till found in moraines and along mountain sides.
-Lodgement till is typically exposed in stream channels where overlying lake clay deposits have been removed by erosion, where streams have scoured into valley wall deposits or where they have breached morainal ridges.
+Its dense, consolidated character is distinguished from the looser assemblage of mixed sediment sizes (silty looser assemblage of mixed sediment sizes (silty Photo 2.5.7.
+Lodgement till in the Manor Kill sand-boulder) that comprises melt-out till found in moraines and along mountain sides.
+It is typically exposed in stream channels where overlying lake clay deposits have been removed by erosion, where streams have scoured into valley wall deposits or where they have breached morainal ridges.